-Services that our plan pays for What you must pay ð Abdominal aortic aneurysm screening \$0 The plan will pay for a one-time ultrasound screening for people at risk.
+Ser vices that our plan pays for What you must pay ď Abdominal aortic aneurysm screening \$0 The plan will pay for a one-time ultrasound screening for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+Acupuncture for chronic low back pain \$0 The plan will pay for up to 12 visits in 90 days if you have chronic low back pain, defined as: lasting 12 weeks or longer; not specific (having no systemic cause that can be identified, such as not associated with metastatic, inflammatory, or infectious disease); not associated with surgery; and not associated with pregnancy.
+The plan will pay for an additional 8 sessions if you show improvement.
+You may not get more than 20 acupuncture treatments each year.
+Acupuncture treatments must be stopped if you don't get better or if you get worse.
+The plan will pay for up to six (6) supplemental acupuncture visits per year.
+Prior authorization may be required.

-Acupuncture \$0 The plan will pay for up to six (6) visits for acupuncture services per year.
-Prior authorization may be required. ð Alcohol misuse screening and counseling \$0 The plan will pay for two alcohol-misuse screening only sessions per year for adults who misuse alcohol but are not alcohol dependent.
-In addition, if you screen positive for alcohol misuse, you can get up to four combined screening and brief face-to-face counseling sessions each year (if you are able and alert during counseling) with a qualified primary care provider or practitioner in a primary care setting.
+Services that our plan pays for What you must pay Alcohol misuse screening and counseling \$0 The plan will pay for two alcohol-misuse screening only sessions per year for adults who misuse alcohol but are not alcohol dependent.
+In addition, if you screen positive for alcohol misuse, you can get up to four combined screening and brief, face-to-face counseling sessions each year (if you are able and alert during counseling) with a qualified primary care provider or practitioner in a primary care setting.
+Prior authorization may be required.
 Alzheimer's care \$0 We offer a memory album of photos for members with memory loss to encourage memory retention.
-Photo albums may help to stimulate memories for a member suffering from Alzheimer's and other dementia.
+Photo albums may help to stimulate memories for a member suffering from Alzheimer's disease and other dementia.
 One photo album per lifetime.
 Must be diagnosed with Alzheimer's disease or other dementia.
+Talk to your Service Coordinator for more details.
 Prior authorization may be required.

-Sei rvices that our plan pays for What you must pay Ambulance services \$0 Covered ambulance services include fixed-wing, rotary-wing, and ground ambulance services.
+Ser vices that our plan pays for What you must pay Ambulance services \$0 Covered ambulance services include fixed-wing, rotary-wing, and ground ambulance services.
 The ambulance will take you to the nearest place that can give you care.
 Your condition must be serious enough that other ways of getting to a place of care could risk your life or health.
 Ambulance services for other cases must be approved by the plan.
 In cases that are not emergencies, the plan may pay for an ambulance.
 Your condition must be serious enough that other ways of getting to a place of care could risk your life or health.
-For non-emergency ambulance services, prior authorization may be required. ð Annual wellness visit \$0 If you have been in Medicare Part B for more than 12 months, you can get an annual checkup.
+For non-emergency ambulance services, prior authorization may be required. ~ Annual wellness visit \$0 If you have been in Medicare Part B for more than 12 months, you can get an annual checkup.
 This is to make or update a prevention plan based on your current risk factors.
 The plan will pay for this once every 12 months.
 Note: You cannot have your first annual checkup within 12 months of your "Welcome to Medicare" preventive visit.
 You will be covered for annual checkups after you have had Part B for 12 months.
 You do not need to have had a "Welcome to Medicare" visit first.
 Behavioral health services \$0 The plan will pay for the following services: Mental health targeted case management Mental health rehabilitative services Prior authorization may be required.